pablomaki/air-quality-sensor/README.md

 Refer to the README files in each subdirectory for more details.

+## TODO
+- **Firmware**
+    - Unify error handling across the firmware.
+    - Fix a potential bug in the event handler that may trigger both warning and OK states simultaneously.
+    - Investigate reducing the number of configuration variables in `configs.h` to simplify customization.
+    - Migrate configurations to Kconfig for better management.
+    - Add warmup time for SGP40 for more reliable performance.
+    - Look in to outputting air quality label (e.g., "Good", "Moderate", "Poor") instead of VOC index.
+    - Try restricting BLE connections with a whitelist to improve security.
+    - Add support for BME680 sensor.
+- **PCB**
+    - Add support for BME680 sensor.
+- **Scripts**
+    - Add logging the data to a database for grafana dashboard.
+- **Other**
+    - Design a custom enclosure for the sensor.

 ## License

 This project is licensed under the terms specified in the `LICENSE` file.